-For the longest time, when I thought about hair extensions, images of Britney Spears’s oft-maligned visible wefts flashed through my mind.
-(Not kidding: Google the words “Britney Spears weft” and you’ll be horrified.)
-You’ll also see images of telltale hair-extensions poking through the roots of other glam celebs, from Beyoncé to Victoria Beckham.
+Used to be that when I thought about hair extensions, my mind went straight to images of Britney Spears’s oft-maligned visible wefts.
+Not kidding: Google the words “Britney Spears weft” and you’ll be horrified.
+Google will also treat you to images of telltale hair-extensions poking out of the scalps of other glam celebs, from Beyoncé to Victoria Beckham.

 I didn’t consider hair extensions for myself, even though I’ve always had baby-fine hair.
 Various words have been used to describe it: Wispy… Fairy dust…Temperamental…Lousy.